CrumpLab/cognition/docs/textbook/C6_Behaviorism.md

 :::

 Tolman to another interesting experiment by Gengerelli [@gengerelliPrincipleMaximaMinima1930], showing that rats can learn to take the shortest or most efficient path through a maze.
-The figure shows Gengerelli's maze, which looks kind of like a [plinko board]().
+The figure shows Gengerelli's maze, which looks kind of like a [bean machine](https://en.wikipedia.org/wiki/Bean_machine).
 The maze included numerous choice points where a rat could decide to turn left or right and take an open pathway or not.
 For example, imagine how many ways you could solve the maze with by drawing a line from the start to the finish.
 There are many ways, and some are longer than others.
 Gengerelli showed that, given multiple attempts, rats will begin taking shorter paths to get the food reward at the end.

 ::: floatrightbox50